huntfx/FactorioMaps/README.md

 1. An `index.html` will be created in `%appdata%\Factorio\script-output\FactorioMaps\mapName`.
 Enjoy!

 # Configuration
-You can change a few settings, such as the max range from buildings where pictures are generated, can be changed in `autorun.template.lua`.
+You can change a few settings, such as the max range from buildings where pictures are generated, and HD mode, can be changed in `autorun.template.lua`.
+Image quality settings can be changed in the top of `zoom.py`.

 # Hosting this on a server
 If you wish to host your map for other people to a server, you need to take into account the following considerations: (You can change these once in `index.html.template` and they will be used for all future snapshots.)